About

 So, what next?

-You’ve followed your beautiful, internal wisdom to my doorstep.
-My small, but comfortable little office is decorated with cool colors and squishy soft couches, and there’s a window bringing in that natural light.
+You’ve followed your beautiful, internal wisdom to counseling.
+My small, but comfortable little office is decorated with all the things I take on adventures behind me, some of my personal paintings I’ve made, other artwork of mine, and there’s a window bringing in that natural light.

-Yes, you may move my pillows around, sit with your legs crossed, and even hug one of these squishable devices if you so choose.
+Yes, you may move around, fidget, sit with your legs crossed, and even avoid eye contact or try to type things out to me if you so choose.
 Whatever will help you feel most comfortable, because I understand how awkward this is, having been there myself many times.

 You might find that you want to cry, because it’s normal to feel overwhelmed by the prospect of opening up your life to someone you don’t know that well yet.
 Maybe it’s just how long you’ve been carrying everything; or, the prospect of self-examination.